Shashanksr6694/Kubernetes/README.md

 [root@master ~]# kubeadm  init --pod-network-cidr=192.168.0.0/16 --piserver-advertise-address=192.168.122.1
 ```

-## this is optional
-### In case of cloud like aws , azure if want to bind public with certificate of kubernetes
+## This is optional, In case of cloud like aws , azure if want to bind public with certificate of kubernetes
 ```
 [root@master ~]# kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=0.0.0.0   --apiserver-cert-extra-sans=publicip,privateip,serviceip
 ```